 - An historical review window can be used for recovery of tracked capital cost.
 Under this approach, recovery of tracked cost would begin in the year after it becomes used and useful. - Costs of a particular capex project that are tracked in one MRP can be tracked in subsequent MRPs.
-This ratemaking treatment would pass through to customers the full

-- benefit of the gradual depreciation of targeted assets once they are used and useful.
+This ratemaking treatment would pass through to customers the full benefit of the gradual depreciation of targeted assets once they are used and useful.
 Tracking the cost of older plant is straightforward.
-Costs of older plant are routinely subject to tracker treatment in British Columbia MRPs. - The base productivity growth trend can be escalated in recognition of the fact that some capex that is routinely incurred by utilities in the productivity peer group is being tracked in the MRP of the subject utility. - 7 Z Factors
+Costs of older plant are routinely subject to tracker treatment in British Columbia MRPs. - The base productivity growth trend can be escalated in recognition of the fact that some capex that is routinely incurred by utilities in the productivity peer group is being tracked in the MRP of the subject utility.

+Z Factors

-8 For both companies, some hard to foresee costs warrant consideration for Z factor 9 treatment.
-These should include the costs of extraordinary capex and capex occasioned by 10 government mandates.
-Extraordinary capex should be defined to include capex occasioned by 11 force majeure events and capex that is atypical of that incurred by companies in the 12 productivity study.
+For both companies, some hard to foresee costs warrant consideration for Z factor treatment.
+These should include the costs of extraordinary capex and capex occasioned by government mandates.
+Extraordinary capex should be defined to include capex occasioned by force majeure events and capex that is atypical of that incurred by companies in the productivity study.
 Eligibility for Z factor treatment should be limited.
-Materiality thresholds 13 should be high and pertain to each incident so that the utility is not incentivized to compile 14 numerous small incidents.
+Materially Materiality thresholds should be high, and pertain to each incident so that the utility is not incentivized to compile numerous small incidents.

-6.2.5 Earnings Sharing and Off Ramps
+6.2.6 Earnings Sharing and Off Ramps

-16 Earnings sharing is one of the most difficult decisions in ARM design.
-On the one hand, an earnings sharing mechanism can reduce the risk that revenue will deviate significantly from 17 18 cost.
+Earnings sharing is one of the most difficult decisions in ARM design.
+On the one hand, an earnings sharing mechanism can reduce the risk that revenue will deviate significantly from cost.
 The reduction in risk can make it possible to extend the period between rate cases.

-19 Customers share in the benefits of the deferral of recurrent costs.
-On the other hand, our 20 incentive power research showed that an earnings sharing mechanism weakens utility 21 performance incentives.
-The provision of marketing flexibility is complicated since discounts to 22 some customers can affect the earnings variances distributed to all customers.
-Regulatory cost 23 is raised.
+Customers share in the benefits of the deferral of recurrent costs.
+On the other hand, our incentive power research showed that an earnings sharing mechanism weakens utility performance incentives.
+The provision of marketing flexibility is complicated since discounts to some customers can affect the earnings variances distributed to all customers.
+Regulatory cost is raised.
 On balance, we believe that an ESM makes sense for first-generation MRPs.

-24 Performance incentives can be strengthened by adding a dead band to the mechanism.
-25 Similarly, it makes sense for first generation MRPs to include off ramp provisions.
-The 26 need for off ramps is reduced by the proposed earnings sharing mechanism.
-Furthermore, we 27 have noted that utilities operating under MRPs should expect some earnings volatility.
-The rate 28 of return on equity should therefore deviate quite significantly from the Régie approved target 29 before an off ramp is triggered.
-A representative rule might be that the plan would be reviewed 30 if the average deviation of the rate of return over three years exceeded 300 basis points.
+Similarly, it makes sense for first generation MRPs to include off ramp provisions.
+The need for off ramps is reduced by the proposed earnings sharing mechanism.
+Furthermore, we have noted that utilities operating under MRPs should expect some earnings volatility.
+The rate of return on equity should therefore deviate quite significantly from the Régie approved target before an off ramp is triggered.
+A representative rule might be that the plan would be reviewed if the average deviation of the rate of return over three years exceeded 300 basis points.